Carlos Mallmann: Biography

 He considered art and science as two sides of the same coin: creativity.
 During his years at the Bariloche Foundation, he began doing research in the field of science and technology policy, studies of quality of life, system of needs, human development, alternative models of development, and long-term societal dynamics.

 He has been a key figure of thought to start the realization of the Latin American World Model, who presented his results in 1975, proposing an international alternative to the neo-Malthusian model of The Limits to Growth through world development, and solidarity between countries.
 The model was pioneer, and contributed to the understanding of the concept of unmet basic needs, which was later adopted by the United Nations as a main criterion of evaluation of human development.
 Mallmann died in May 2020.

+Personal life

+The chef Francis Mallmann is his son.